Principal Component Analysis (PCA)

 Explained Variance Ratio: Indicates the proportion of the total variance in a dataset that is explained by each principal component.

-Hotelling T2 limit: A threshold used to assess whether an observation is considered anomalous or within the expected range of the model.
+Hotelling T2 limit: A statistical threshold for the T2 signal used to assess whether an observation is considered anomalous, or is within the expected range of the model.

 Mean Square Error: Measures the average squared difference between the original data points and their projections onto the principal components.